Avian, Exotic, And Zoological Medicine

 If your avian or exotic pet needs to be admitted for a procedure or requires more in-depth, critical care, our facility includes a dedicated avian and exotics ward that is spacious and bright with temperature-controlled cages.
 Our staff is able to provide the highest level of care while minimizing stress.

-If you find your avian or exotic pet is in need of emergency care, we are open 24/7/365
+If you find your avian or exotic pet is in need of emergency care, we are open 24/7/365.
+Some species may be seen with approval.

 Avian, Exotic, Zoological Pet?

-Exotic pets refer to any pet not commonly seen in a traditional canine/feline practice and include reptiles, pet birds, rabbits, rodents, exotic cats, small hoofed mammals, and sometimes zoo species.
+Exotic pets refer to any pet not commonly seen in a traditional canine/feline practice and include reptiles, birds, rabbits, rodents, exotic cats, and sometimes zoo species.
 Although a rabbit or guinea pig is probably not considered “exotic” by most, caring for these species requires special knowledge and training.

 Zoological companion animals is the nomenclature officially used by the American College of Zoological Medicine (ACZM).
-That includes small mammals (rabbits, hamsters, guinea pigs, ferrets), birds (parrots, love birds, cockatiels, cockatoos, finches, macaws, toucans, chickens), reptiles (turtles, tortoises, lizards, snakes), amphibians (frogs, salamanders, caecilians), fish (fresh and saltwater), and invertebrates (tarantulas, praying mantis, hermit crabs).
+That includes small mammals, birds, reptiles, amphibians, fish, and invertebrates (tarantulas, praying mantis, hermit crabs).

 Zoological medicine is the same as avian and exotics.